Yasunori Umetsu: the craftsman who masters action and aesthetics solo

 Yasunori Umetsu, a cult director and animator, is known for single-handedly handling the direction, script, design, and animation of his works.
-His style combines a violent aestheticism with mechanical sophistication that defines an urban and cool universe.
-Titles like Kite, Mezzo Forte, and Wizard Barristers are benchmarks of an animation that prioritizes clothing design, weapons, and a technical, raw action choreography.
+His style combines violent aestheticism with mechanical sophistication that defines an urban and cool universe.
+Titles like Kite, Mezzo Forte, and Wizard Barristers are benchmarks of an animation that prioritizes clothing and weapon design, along with technical and raw action choreography.

 The mechanics of animation: choreographies demanding millimeter precision 🎯